cyb-phys-capstone/project/README.md

 `cd` into the project directory, where `manage.py` is located.
 Set up the database by running:
 `python manage.py migrate`

-Start the celery worker service via:

-`celery -A CYB_PHYS_CAPSTONE worker -l info`

-Start the celery beat service for periodic background tasks with:

-`celery -A CYB_PHYS_CAPSTONE beat -l info -S django`

-And then run the server (separate terminal) via:
+And then run the server via:

 `python manage.py runserver`